Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/tfsdeleteproject-cmd.md

 ## Example

-The following command removes all components associated with the team project StoreFront on the Team Foundation Server AdventureWorks1 server in project collection Collection1 and from Team Explorer.
+The following command removes all components associated with the project StoreFront on the Team Foundation Server AdventureWorks1 server in project collection Collection1 and from Team Explorer.

 	TFSDeleteProject /force /collection:http://AdventureWorks1:8080/tfs/Collection1 StoreFront